mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

 Yes, you did it!

-Now, your endpoints are secured.
+Now, your endpoints are secured and protected with OAuth2.